RoadieHQ/marketing-site/content/docs/custom-plugins/legacy/artifactory/index.md

 description: How to add a custom Backstage plugin to Roadie
 ---

+---

+⚠️ We are soon deprecating legacy custom plugins pipeline.
+Take a look [at the documentation for current custom plugin method](/docs/custom-plugins/) instead

+---

 ## Introduction

 Custom plugins are a feature of the [Growth Plan](/pricing/).